 7. Ubersuggest (SEO)

 Writing effective blogs is essential for boosting the online organic presence of your B2B company.
 Ranking for blogs can work wonders for your lead generation and ultimately conversions.
 This is where Ubersuggest comes in, a free keyword suggestion tool in an easy to use interface created by the famous digital marketing guru Neil Patel.
 It displays the probability of ranking for a chosen keyword, cost per click (CPC), keyword search volume and much more.
-As far as free software goes, this one is extremely handy to add to your marketing technology stack with a paid version also available with extra tracking features.
+As far as free software goes, this one is really handy to add to your marketing technology stack with a paid version also available with extra tracking features.

 8. Zoom (video marketing)

-Zoom is a collaborative online video platform.
-Video usage is on the rise, with over 81% of businesses using video as a marketing tool.
 Whether you’re giving a live product demonstration, running through your daily internal WIP or organising a video meeting with a potential prospect this software can help you out.
 Zoom has integrations available with many applications including Gmail, Chrome and Outlook.
 Also, Zoom offers a generous free plan that contains more than enough features to give your video marketing efforts a kick start.

 Engaging with prospects can be tough for B2B companies, however, there are plenty of tools available to make this process easier.
 While this is not a complete list of marketing tools, it’s a great start.
-Why not start here and select the most relevant technology for your specific marketing challenges.
-It might seem like a considerable effort (and learning curve) to implement new technology within your workplace, but your business growth will thank you in the long term.
+Why not start here and select the most relevant technology for your specific marketing need right now.
+It might seem like an effort (and learning curve) to implement new technology within your workplace, but your business growth will thank you in the long term.